abramhindle/ttwl-cli-saveedit/README-profile.md

 Fabricators anyway with the `--allow-fabricator` option (which has no use when not used along with `-i`/`--import-items`)

-    bl3-profile-edit profile.sav newprofile.sav -i items.txt --allow-fabricator
+    ttwl-profile-edit profile.sav newprofile.sav -i items.txt --allow-fabricator

-If the utility can't tell what an item is during import (which may happen if BL3 has been updated but this editor hasn't been updated yet), it will refuse to import the unknown items, unless `--allow-fabricator` is specified, since the unknown item could be a Fabricator.
+If the utility can't tell what an item is during import (which may happen if WL has been updated but this editor hasn't been updated yet), it will refuse to import the unknown items, unless `--allow-fabricator` is specified, since the unknown item could be a Fabricator.
 Other edits and imports can still happen, however.